 A: Yes, you will.
 Home practice between lessons is an important part of learning a musical instrument, so you will need an instrument to learn and practice on.
 Piano, keyboard and drum lessons take place using our instruments, but you will still need access to one of your own for your home practice.
 If you are learning a smaller instrument such as guitar, or a woodwind or brass instrument you will need to bring this with you for lessons.

 Q: Can I just pay cash for each lesson?

-A: This is not an option we offer.
-Instead we operate a monthly direct debit scheme provided by our partners GoCardless.
+A: We operate a monthly direct debit scheme provided by our partners GoCardless.
 The benefit for our customers is that all payments made to us are covered by the Direct Debit Guarantee, a series of protections against fraud and payments made in error making Direct Debit the UK’s safest payment method.

 Q: Can I still take lessons if I can’t read music?

 A: Most people that come to us can’t read music before they start their lessons.
 Learning to read the music is part of learning an instrument, so you will learn this skill as you progress through your lessons.

 Q: What happens if I miss a lesson?

 A: If you are able to give us adequate notice that you are unable to attend a lesson we will do our best, depending on availability, to reschedule you to a more convenient time.
 This may mean joining a different group, or even having your lesson with a different teacher to normal.

 Any lessons that cannot be rescheduled within the same week will usually be lost.